Campus Parking Payment Options and Infringements

 You will be provided details of the infringement notice so that payment of the fine can be made.

 If you believe you have been incorrectly issued an infringement notice, or the information contained on the infringement notice is incorrect, or there are mitigating circumstances, you have the option to lodge an appeal.
+Appeals must be lodged within 28 days of the date of the infringement.

 The infringement notice number and postal address must be quoted for the appeal to be processed.
 The appeal must clearly explain why you believe the notice should be withdrawn.